wix-incubator/playable/docs/player-public-methods.md

 console.log(player.isPaused);
 ```

-High level status of video playback.
+High level state of video playback.
 Returns true if playback is paused.
 For more advance state use `getPlaybackState`

 <div class="method-list">